jellinki/linkblog/_posts/2023-09-17-gradecalc.md

         if (inputElement) {
             inputElement.value = ''; // Clear the input value of the first cell
             inputElement.className = ''; // Reset the background color
+            // Reset the total, count, and average when the first cell is cleared document.getElementById('total').innerHTML = '0.0';
+            document.getElementById('count').innerHTML = '0.0';
+            document.getElementById('average').innerHTML = '0.0';
         }
     } else {
         if (scoreElement) {